brotzeit/rustic/README.md

 ## Popup

-You can execute commands with `rustic-popup`.
+You can execute commands with `rustic-popup`(call it with optional argument `C-u` to choose a directory).
 The list of commands can be customized with `rustic-popup-commands`.
 The command `rustic-popup-default-action` (`RET` or `TAB`) allows you to change:

 - `RUST_BACKTRACE` environment variable